pythonhealthdatascience/stars-reproduce-kim-2021/reproduction/README.md

 * Surveillance scenario 4b - 34 minutes 57 seconds (2097 seconds)
 * Surveillance scenario 4c - 35 minutes 14 seconds (2114 seconds)

+You can expect the runtime to be **notably longer** on machines with lower specs than this.
+For example, I ran surveillance scenario 0 on an Intel Core i7-12700H with 32GB RAM running Ubuntu 22.04.4 Linux.
+The runtime increased from **4 minutes 28 seconds** up to **21 minutes 59 seconds**.

 <!-- 212 + 1754 + 1147 + 268 + 4211 + 5979 + 4900 + 2123 + 2097 + 2114 = 24805 seconds = 413 minutes 25 seconds = 6 hours, 53 minutes, 26 seconds